-(i) The power feeds shall not be located in the same conduit or supported from the same utility pole.
+(i) The power feeds may not be located in the same conduit or supported from the same utility pole.

-(ii) If overhead power feeds are used, the power feeds may not cross or be located in an area where a single plausible occurrence (e.g., a fallen tree) could disrupt both power feeds.
+(ii) If overhead power feeds are used, the power feeds may not cross or be located in an area where a single plausible occurrence (for example, a fallen tree) could disrupt both power feeds.

-(2) On-site auxiliary power sources (i.e. generators or engines).
+(2) Onsite auxiliary power sources (that is, generators or engines).